dhwaniT99/dhwaniT99/README.md

 !-->

 - 🔭 Graduate Student of Data Analytics Engineering at Northeastern University.
 Completed my undergraduation in  Electronics & Communication in BVM Engineering College, India.
 Enthusiastic in developing and working on AI based applications for education on Raspberry Pi based mobile platform and deep learning related innovations.
 I love to be part of Maker activities.
 I have an avid interest to contribute to this changing world by my efforts on AI for connected world.
-- For more details please check out my webiste: https://dhwanit99.github.io/
+- For more details feel free to go through my repos or more info can be found on my website: https://dhwanit99.github.io/